MyTooliT/ICOtronic/Documentation/Development.md

     **Note:** GitHub CI will publish a package based on this commit and upload it to [PyPi](https://pypi.org/project/icotronic/)

-8. Push the latests updates
+8. Push the latest updates
 9. Insert the version number (e.g. `1.0.5`) into the tag field
 10. For the release title use “Version VERSION”, where `VERSION` specifies the version number (e.g. “Version 1.0.5”)
 11. Click on “Publish Release”